imposter-project/imposter-cli/docs/docker_engine.md

     IMPOSTER_ENGINE=docker

-You can also change the registry to use by setting the `IMPOSTER_CLI_REGISTRY` environment variable:
+You can also change the registry to use by setting the `IMPOSTER_DOCKER_REGISTRY` environment variable:

-    IMPOSTER_CLI_REGISTRY=ghcr.io/someorg/
+    IMPOSTER_DOCKER_REGISTRY=ghcr.io/someorg/

 ### Command line argument